FRAMEWORK (WORKPLACE CURRICULUM) FOR THE DEVELOPMENT OF A THERAPEUTIC MODEL - PATRICK TOMLINSON (2025)

 3.22 PROMOTING RESPONSIBLE CHILDREN (EMPOWERMENT PROCESSES)

-For each Section, 1.1 - 3.22 there is an explanation at the beginning.
-This outlines what the section is about and why it is included.
+For each Section, from 1.1 - 3.22, there is an explanation at the beginning, which outlines what the section is about and why it is included.
 At the end of each section are TASKS to complete.
 These are key tasks that must be completed and implemented so that the organization has a working model.
+There are examples below from each part, to show what this looks like.

 PART 1 - LEADERSHIP AND MANAGEMENT